-today it is the Sunday after my visit to the long-awaited “KEI BONSAI KAI” exhibition that my dear old friends Danny Use his wife Ingrid and their amazing club members staged last Saturday in their famous Bonsai Centre “GINKGO” in Laarne Belgium!
+today is the Sunday after my visit to the long-awaited “KEI BONSAI KAI” exhibition that my dear old friends Danny Use his wife Ingrid and their amazing club members staged last Saturday in their famous Bonsai Centre “GINKGO” in Laarne Belgium!
 Danny staged this unique Bonsai show to commemorate the first friendships that were made when he, almost 20 years ago, staged his now legendary first “Ginkgo award back in 1997!
-In February this year, some 10 years after the last “GINKGO” Award was staged, friends from these early hours and from all around Europe were called by Danny and were to their surprise invited to exhibit their by now matured work at this “KEI BONSAI KAI” exhibition and one of them was little old me!
-So I prepared 4 of my show worthy Bonsai for this one-off show, from witch 2 Hawthorns had to be cancelled because they were attacked by insects that caused bums on most of the foliage!
+In February this year, some 10 years after the last “GINKGO” Award was staged, friends from these early hours and from all around Europe were called by Danny and were to their surprise invited to exhibit there by now matured work at this “KEI BONSAI KAI” exhibition and one of them was little old me!
+So I prepared 4 of my show-worthy Bonsai for this one-off show, from which 2 Hawthorns had to be cancelled because they were attacked by insects that caused bums on most of the foliage!
 But XL my big Yamadori Larch and Wolfie my Mugo Pine were show worthy!
 On the Friday before the show, both trees, tables and other accessories were carried into my car to arrive some 2 hours later at the “Ginkgo Bonsai centre”!
-I had not seen Danny and Ingrid for almost 10 years, but was greeted by them as if we had seen each other only yesterday…..that was very heart warming!!!
+I had not seen Danny and Ingrid for almost 10 years, but was greeted by them as if we had seen each other only yesterday…..that was very heartwarming!!!
 We have a long and intense history together and it was good to see and feel that nothing has changed since then!!!
-From all sides, Danny’s helpers jumped out to help me lift the big Larch and heavy table chest onto trolleys and they drove them for me past the hundreds stunning Bonsai that were already on display…..I was immediately amazed by all their quality!!
+From all sides, Danny’s helpers jumped out to help me lift the big Larch and heavy table chest onto trolleys and they drove them for me past the hundreds of stunning Bonsai that were already on display…..I was immediately amazed by all their quality!!

 Danny had saved a beautiful Tokonoma for my big Larch and it was the first time for me to be able to do that!!!
-Creating my composition in this special space was a first for me and there for very exciting and a real honour!
+Creating my composition in this special space was a first for me and therefore very exciting and a real honour!
 As you can see here, I am happy with the way it all looks!
-And I am especially proud that this is a Bonsai from a tree that I collected my self all those years ago and that almost all branches and the top section were created from nothing!
-Later that evening my friend Mario Komstra, for who I have the highest regards, discussed with me this tree and he gave me an honour that surpasses for me every award there is to win!
+And I am especially proud that this is a Bonsai from a tree that I collected myself all those years ago and that almost all branches and the top section were created from nothing!
+Later that evening my friend Mario Komstra, for who I have the highest regard, discussed with me this tree and he gave me an honour that surpasses for me every award there is to win!
 He called this old larch a Bonsai and an important European tree!
 Coming from him, I think this tree and me did all right up to now!
 But he also pointed out that there are still things that could and should be improved!
-Like the thickness of some off the branches and the top trunk section and maybe a shallower pot in the future!
+Like the thickness of some of the branches and the top trunk section and maybe a shallower pot in the future!
 Points are taken Mario and thanks for the discussion and talk we had…you are an inspiration in many ways my friend and I do hope to visit you sometime, when things are better!!! 😉

 This is a picture of the second Bonsai that I brought along with me!
 This is “Wolfie” the Mugo pine that I swapped so many years ago with another old friend Wolfgang Putz when my dear friend Tony Tickle (UK) and I visit him in his beautiful place in Austria!
 The beautiful accent stone is yet another gift from another old Bonsai friend from the UK, Terry Foster!